nishchalnishant/Deep_learning_methods/0. Machine learning/readme.md

 - Chi-Square test
 - Concetps

-# Supervised learning - Learning where we have data as well as labels corresponding to them
+# Supervised learning - training ML models on data with labels

 - Regresssion - trying to predict a number
 - Classification - trying to predict a class

-# Unsupervised learning - Learning where we only have the data.
+# Unsupervised learning - learning where we only have the data.

-- Clusturing - dividing the population or data points into a number of groups such that data points in the same groups are more similar to other data points in the same group than those in other groups
+- Clusturing
-- Dimensionality Reduction - techniques that reduce the number of input variables in a dataset
+- Dimensionality Reduction